|Height:||10 – 15 inches (not including tail)|

 Food & Diet Requirements

-Many Persian cats have flat faces and short jaws that can make it more difficult for them to eat and drink, on top of breathing problems that this often causes.
-As such, you’ll want to supplement your cat’s diet with plenty of wet food since it’s often easier for them to eat.
-Still, dry kibble is acceptable, especially for Persians that don’t have squished, flat faces.
+Traditional Persian cats have flat faces and short jaws that can make it more difficult for them to eat and drink.
+As such, you’ll want to ensure you have the right cat bowl and supplement your cat’s diet with plenty of moisture-rich fresh or wet food since it’s often easier for them to eat.
+It is also a great idea to provide your Persian with a water fountain to entice and facilitate their hydration intake.
+Still, high-quality dry kibble is acceptable, especially for Persians who don’t have squished, flat faces.

 As mentioned, Persians are a particularly docile breed of cat.
 They don’t exert much energy, instead, spending their time lazily lounging on the couch, bed, or other comfortable spots.
 You might see your Persian occasionally exhibit an uncharacteristic blast of energy in a short spurt of intense play, but that’s about the most you should expect.
-And thankfully, that’s about all they need.
-You won’t need to provide your Persian with extra exercise.
-Just make sure to pull out the laser pointer or a toy mouse on occasion so they get those short bursts of energetic exercise.
+You should make the most out of it; exercise is important for every cat, and Persians are no exception.
+Make sure to pull out the laser pointer or toy mouse a couple of times a day so they get those short bursts of energetic exercise.

 Persians also need to be bathed regularly; at least once a month.
 Beyond this, you’ll also need to take care to brush their teeth several times a week at least since Persian cats are susceptible to periodontal disease.
 They’re also prone to excessive tearing, so you’ll want to wipe their eyelids to ensure that the tearing doesn’t stain the fur beneath their eyes.

 Regularly trimming their nails is very important, as overgrown nails are unfortunately a common issue with Persians.
 Getting your kitten used to regular nail trims and hair combing is a great way to prevent these problems.
 Positive reinforcement is a great way to train your older Persian to participate in their grooming routines.